HashDash Logo

 Vaporizers

 As cannabis consumers, we want to know as much as we can to be as health-forward, informed, and conscious as possible.
-Vaporizing cannabis instead of smoking is one way that you can possibly consume it in a healthier way than inhaling combusted herbs.
+Additionally, the experience and flavor are vital for determining quality and enhancing the user experience.
+When it comes to inhalation methods, vaporizing cannabis instead of smoking is one way to consume it in a healthier way compared to inhaling combusted herbs.

 The Evolution of Vaporizer Technology

-Consuming cannabis concentrates also called dabbing, has come a long way, with notable advancements occurring with recent state policy forwarding legalization.
-And so have vaporizers.
+Vapes come in many shapes and sizes.
+One of the most popular ways to vaporize is through consuming cannabis concentrates, often called dabbing.
+Dabbing has come a long way, with notable advancements occurring with recent state policy forwarding legalization.
+Dab rigs have gone through quite the evolution, beginning with heating hash on the stove and ending with sophisticated electronic devices.
 Dabbing and vaporizers have evolved so much that the first forms of concentrate consumption seem quite antiquated now, and in fact, are downright dangerous.
 Decades before the emergence of the elaborate and amazing dab rigs we have today, a common way consumers ingested concentrates (mostly hash) was known as doing ‘hot knives’.

-Hot knives are a primitive way to ingest cannabis from a bygone era, but it’s important to remember, if only as a way to appreciate how far we’ve come, and the drastic evolution of dabbing.
+Hot knives are a primitive way to ingest cannabis, but it’s important to remember, if only as a way to appreciate how far we’ve come, the drastic evolution of dabbing.
 The hot knives method involved consumers heating a knife with hash on it, usually on the burner of a home stove.
 When the knives were hot enough, usually glowing red, consumers inhaled the subsequent smoke from the stove.

 The next step in the evolution of vaporizers and dabbing was domeless nails.
 Consumers utilized a heating element made of metal and a glass dome.
 Although this method was simple, it was a significant upgrade over hot knives.
 After heating the metal, the glass dome was placed on top, then took a dab tool to the nail with their concentrates.
 After quartz bangers were invented, domeless nails became quaint and fairly obsolete as well.

-The next step in the evolution of dabbing saw the widespread emergence of quartz bangers.
+The next step in the evolution of dabbing saw the widespread emergence of quartz bangers, which are still readily used today.
 Quartz bangers have a high heat tolerance as well as retention thanks to their silicon dioxide materials, providing a much safer and enjoyable concentrate experience.
 The risk of burning down your kitchen to take a hash dab also dissipated.
 Nowadays, dabbing usually involves a quartz banger and a carb cap.
 The carb cap acts as what old-school consumers used to call a “shotgun”, which restricts and opens airflow to control the intensity of the inhale.

-Borosilicate glass is the most common material used for dab rigs now, as this glass is one of the strongest and most resistant types of glass, necessary for the high temps needed for dabbing.
+Borosilicate glass is the most common material used for dab rigs now, as this glass is one of the strongest and most resistant types, necessary for the high temps needed for dabbing.
 Although quartz bangers made dabbing safer as they removed the need for hot knives, the danger was still involved due to the use of blowtorches.

-Using a blowtorch to heat your concentrates is not only dangerous, but it’s also sketchy and off-putting to non-consumers.
-Fortunately, we saw the invention of eNails which replaced blowtorches. eNails utilize electric heating coils similar to that of a soldering iron, making blowtorches unnecessary today.
+Using a blowtorch to heat your concentrates is not only dangerous, but it also appears sketchy and off-putting to non-consumers.
+Fortunately, we saw the invention of eNails or electronic nails which widely replaced blowtorches in the past five years. eNails utilize electric heating coils similar to that of a soldering iron, making blowtorches less popular today.

-If dabbing is human evolution, portable dab rigs are Homo Erectus, the upright human, or the current stage of modern-day concentrate inhalation.
+If dabbing is human evolution, portable dab rigs are Homo erectus, the upright human, or the current stage of modern-day concentrate inhalation.
 At-home dab rigs are bulky, awkward, and heavy, which means not exactly portable.
-Portable dab rigs like the Puffco Peak don’t need an eNail, can be taken basically anywhere, and still offer a nice representation of the cannabinoid and terpene profile of your favorite cultivar.
+Portable dab rigs like the Puffco Peak or Puffco Proxy don’t need an eNail, can be taken basically anywhere, and still offer a nice representation of the cannabinoid and terpene profile of your favorite cultivar without the potential of getting dangerously hot.

 Different Types of Vaporizers